AhmadEsmail/City-Airport-Locator/README.md

 # City Airport Locator App

 ## Description
-This application allows users to search for the closest airports.
+This application allows users to search for the closest airports(all kinds ofairports).
 Users can input a city name and specify the number of airports to display.
 The application retrieves data from a database containing information about cities and airports, and it utilizes geolocation services to calculate distances and display maps.

 ## Features
 - Display closest airports to a city